Qasimjoyiavehari/Qasimjoyiavehari/README.md

-- 👋 Hi, I’m @Qasimjoyiavehari
+- 👋 Hi, I’m @Qasimjoyia
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning cybersecurity
+- 🌱 I’m currently learning Digital marketing
-- 💞️ I’m looking to collaborate on cybersecurity
+- 💞️ I’m looking to collaborate on
+- Marketing
-- 📫 How to reach me theqamarketer@gmail.com
+- 📫 How to reach me
+-  qasimjoyia@duck.com
 - 😄 Pronouns: QA
 - ⚡ Fun fact: love is life

 <!---
-Qasimjoyiavehari/Qasimjoyiavehari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Qasimjoyia/Qasimjoyia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->